craftwork/slock/README.md

 ## Should I use this?

-Here are two scenarios where session locking is useful, and hopefully you can interpret your own situation through these scenarios to see if this library is useful for you:
+Here are two scenarios, each describing what would happen with and without session locking, and hopefully you can interpret your own situation through these scenarios to see if this library is useful for you:

 ### Scenario 1